FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/01-intro-to-rwd.md

 ## Learning Objectives

 - Explore what responsive web design (RWD) is, and how it differs from creating a “mobile-only” website
-- Understand the difference between fixed, fluid, and adaptive websites
+- Understand the difference between fixed, fluid, adaptive, and responsive websites
 - Understand how to use a “mobile-first” approach to web development
 - Use media queries to manipulate website styles at various "breakpoints"